LisanHub/connect_four_player_vs_AI/README.md

 ## How to Play

-- GUI Mode:
+### GUI Mode
-  - Use the mouse or arrow keys to select a column
+- **Select Column**: Use mouse movement or left/right arrow keys to select a column
-  - Click or press Enter/Space to drop your piece
+- **Drop Piece**: Click the mouse or press Enter/Space/Down key to drop your piece
-  - Press 'R' to restart after a game ends
+- **Restart Game**: Press 'R' when prompted after a game ends
+- **Exit Game**: Press 'ESC' or close the window

-- CLI Mode:
+### CLI Mode
-  - Enter column numbers (1-7) to drop your piece
+- Enter column numbers (1-7) when prompted to drop your piece
-  - Follow the on-screen prompts
+- Follow the on-screen instructions for navigating the game

 ## Game Rules